whistlegraph/aesthetic-computer/README.txt

     - [] Create a "full playback" mode.
     - [] Add arrows to top right to move between slides?
   + Done
+    - [x] Zoom out a proper distance based on aspect ratio.
-    - [?]
-WebGL Layer and software Layer are off by 1 or a fraction of a pixel on iPhone.
+    - [x] WebGL Layer and software Layer are off by 1 or a fraction of a pixel on iPhone.
 (Bottom)
     - [x] Fix double reconstructing loading bar code.
     - [x] Draw the full wand preview and include size changes!
     - [x] Add new Discord update script.